mohamedsalahnassar/openfinance-chatgpt-app/README.md

    npm run build:widgets
    ```

-4. **Run everything with a single command** – this starts the Express API (with the Vue client mounted under `/client`) and the MCP + widget asset server.
+4. **Run everything with a single command** – this starts the Express API (with the Vue client mounted under `/client`), the MCP + widget asset server, and the dedicated localhost callback listener.
 All runtime configuration now comes from `.env`, so you can just do:

    ```bash
    npm run dev